evert/evert.github.com/_posts/2015/2015-12-22-finding-a-better-registrar.md

    existing domains.
 2. Support `ALIAS` records.
 3. Support email forwarding.
-4. Support simple URL redirection for some parked domains on a subdomain-level sometimes this is called a `URL` record.
+4. Support simple URL redirection for some parked domains on a subdomain-level.
+   Sometimes this is called a `URL` record.

 It turns out that Route 53 does not do email forwarding, and URL redirection seems clumsy at best (requires an S3 bucket, nothing fancy).